-Not all your trees need lightning rods.
-Zimmerman Tree Service will make a professional assessment of your trees, based on species, height, proximity to structures and other pertinent factors to help you determine in which trees to install lightning protection.
+However, not all trees need lightning rods.
+Our certified arborists will make a professional assessment of your trees, based on species, height, proximity to structures, and other pertinent factors to help you determine in which trees to install lightning protection.